Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 As part of a Short Rest, you can use scavenged or acquired materials to build a temporary set of thieves' tools for when you lack access to a permanent one.
 This temporary set ceases to function after 1 hour.

 **Rougish Initiate**
-Choose one of the following actions: Dash, Disengage, Hide or Use an Object.
+Choose one of the following actions: *Dash*, *Disengage*, *Hide* or *Utilise*.
 You can use the chosen action as a :rsc-bonus-action: Bonus Action.

 ---